 Levels of key anti-nutrients in seeds from T304-40 and 'Coker 315' are given in Table 7.
-While there were significant differences at some sites, at the majority of sites, there was no significant difference in the mean level of free gossypol, total gossypol, malvalic acid and sterculic acid between seeds from T304-40 and those from 'Coker 315'.
-At all sites, the range of values obtained for each anti-nutrient was within the range found in the combined literature.
+At the majority of sites, there was no significant difference in the mean level of free gossypol, total gossypol, malvalic acid and sterculic acid between seeds from T304-40 and those from 'Coker 315'.
 The level of phytic acid was significantly higher in seeds from T303-40 than from 'Coker 315' but the level was not outside that found in the combined literature range for this analyte.
 For dihydrosterculic acid, the mean for seeds from sprayed T304-40 plants was significantly lower than that for seeds from unsprayed T304-40 plants or from 'Coker 315'.
 However, the level was not outside that found in the combined literature range for this analyte.